 In addition to failing to fairly pay a valid claim, an insurer will sometimes institute one or more legal actions or proceedings against an insured such as a Declaratory Judgment Action or Examination Under Oath.

 A Declaratory Judgment Action is a lawsuit filed by an insurance company against the insured party (and sometimes the injured party as well) to have a Court declare that the purchased insurance does not actually cover the claim.

-Atlanta, Georgia personal injury attorney Bryan Baer has handled dozens of insurance coverage and insurance bad-faith cases representing insureds and injured victims alike and proven that the insurance company was wrong in its coverage denial.
+The Baer Law Firm has handled dozens of insurance coverage and insurance bad-faith cases representing insureds and injured victims alike and proven that the insurance company was wrong in its coverage denial.
 The case below demonstrates how courageous and compassionate representation can lead to successful results.

 A subcontractor negligently performed work during construction that damaged existing materials and work the general contractor had already installed and performed.
 Accordingly, the general contractor had to come out of pocket roughly $900,000 to fix the damage made by the subcontractor.
 The general contractor made a claim against the subcontractor but the insurer for the subcontractor refused to pay or defend the claim.
 Instead, the insurer denied coverage for the subcontractor leaving the subcontractor without resources to pay.
 Attorney Bryan Baer first obtained a judgment against the subcontractor and then had the subcontractor assign its claim for coverage to the general contractor.
 Judgment in hand, attorney Bryan Baer filed suit against the insurer and ultimately prevailed, requiring the insurer to pay damages in the amount of $1,000,000 to his client the general contractor.